lucasbravo00/machine_learning_model/README.md

-# Passenger Survival Prediction - Decision Tree Classifier
+# Passenger Survival Analysis - Decision Tree Classifier

 This project presents a simple machine learning model built for educational purposes.
 It uses a Decision Tree Classifier to analyze passenger data and determine which features were most relevant to predicting survival.